zSkull162/SimpleHUD/README.md

 ## Features:
 Within this package, I include prefabs for a simple version, and an "extra" version.
 Each prefab includes a UI menu to change the HUD's options in-game, which you may leave enabled or not.
 (Note: Currently there's no way to set the HUD's default position in-editor, so if you don't want HUD settings, you may want to hide the menu, and set the slider's default values.)

+The "simple" version of the HUD system includes the HUD canvas, and one parent object for the text.
+The "extra" version of the prefab includes top, bottom, left, and right side text parents.
+This can be seen in the [Preview video](https://youtu.be/gmYI42rgkzo) linked here and at the top of this ReadMe.

 ### HUD System Simple menu:
 ![Screenshot 2024-08-27 210037](https://github.com/user-attachments/assets/08740e27-6d7a-4321-80c0-da12624d427a)